 The hyperoxia test is a quick method to help differentiate a cardiac from a noncardiac cause for cyanosis.
-Place the newborn in a 100% hood for 5 to 10 minutes.
-Cyanotic newborns with a pulmonary disorder can increase their oxygen saturation >20% and their Pao2 to >100 mm Hg.
+Place the newborn in a 100% hood for 10 minutes.
+Cyanotic newborns with a pulmonary disorder can increase their PaO2 to >100 mm Hg (or oxygen saturation >20% as a proxy).
 Those with a fixed shunt secondary to congenital cyanotic heart disease or the right-to-left shunting of persistent pulmonary hypertension of the newborn cannot do so.

-Obtain a chest x-ray to identify pulmonary disease, abnormalities of pulmonary blood flow, and abnormalities of heart size.
-If physical examination and chest x-ray have not pointed to a particular diagnosis, an echocardiogram will be needed later on.
+Obtain a chest radiograph to identify pulmonary disease, abnormalities of pulmonary blood flow, and abnormalities of heart size and shape.
+If physical examination and chest radiograph have not pointed to a particular diagnosis, an echocardiogram will be needed later on.
 An echocardiogram is not necessary in the ED during the initial resuscitation.

 Although oxygen therapy is the mainstay of treatment for cyanosis, treat the underlying cause.
 Provide positive-pressure ventilation (continuous positive airway pressure or endotracheal intubation and mechanical ventilation) to the cyanotic newborn with significant respiratory symptoms.
 Monitor blood gas and pulse oximetry.
-Establish vascular access, and initiate 10% dextrose in water at 3.3 mL/kg/h (80 mL/kg/24 h) if in the first 24 hours of life.
-Check serum glucose every 30 to 60 minutes until stable (see "Hypoglycemia" below).
-Administer empiric antibiotics for sepsis while obtaining appropriate labs (CBC with differential count and platelets, blood culture, chest x-ray, and, possibly, urine culture and C-reactive protein).
+Establish vascular access and initiate 10% dextrose in water at 3.3 mL/kg/h (80 mL/kg/24 h) if in the first 24 hours of life.
+Check serum glucose every 30 to 60 minutes until stable.
+Administer empiric antibiotics for sepsis while obtaining appropriate labs (CBC with differential count and platelets, blood culture, chest radiograph, and, possibly, urine culture and C-reactive protein).